andgineer/TRegExpr/docs/regexp_syntax.rst

  ### g

 Non standard modifier.
-Switching it Off You’ll switch all following operators into non-greedy mode (by default this modifier is On).
+Switching it Off you’ll switch all following operators into non-greedy mode (by default this modifier is On).
 So, if modifier ``/g`` is Off then ``+`` works as ``+?``, ``\*`` as ``\*?`` and so on